Smahesh05/product-crud-opration/README.md

 # product-crud-opration
 web application built with Node.js, Express.js, MongoDB, Javascript, HTML5, and CSS3.
-This app allows users to create, update, view, and delete product entries in a comprehensive list, providing seamless management of product data.
+This app allows users to create, update, view, and delete product entries in a  list, providing  management of product data.

 <h2>Features</h2>
   <ul>